 What are you working on now?

 I am working on a few things right now.
-I want to get my butterfly pull ups down under fatigue.
-I just started the sport programming (a task in itself) in hopes that I will get a little stronger and really put some effort toward getting my first muscle up!
+I want to get my butterfly pull-ups down under fatigue.
+I just started the Sports programming (a task in itself) in hopes that I will get a little stronger and really put some effort toward getting my first muscle up!
 Also, snatches… I need those back in my life, where they feel good again.

 Whats your favorite CrossFit Sandpoint memory?

 I have so many memories; my first success mentioned above is one I will never forget!
 Last year during the Open I had something like 20 seconds on the clock to get as many more clean and jerks in there as I could.
 It was heavy and I was tired; I cleaned it, then dropped the bar on my knee (ouch!) but I didn’t let the pain phase me.
 I picked it back up to complete one more rep before the time ran out.
 Even though I failed, I pushed through and left nothing on the table.
 That experience says so much about what CrossFit has the ability teach you.
 My mantra during almost every workout (and life) is, “I can’t grow unless I am uncomfortable”!